FAQ

 How do you engrave granite?

 Prairie Flat Memorials uses a traditional practice for engraving called sandblasting.
 Sandblasting uses a jet of sand driven by compressed air to remove the polish from the granite’s surface.
 By doing so, it exposes the contrast between the polished surface and the unpolished layers of the granite.
-Depending on the depth of engraving, there are various visual effects on the monument, which help to show the detailing in the inscription.
+Up to four shades or tones can be created on black granite using different sandblasting techniques, which enables the creation of beautiful designs.

 Why don't you offer laser etching?